Dave-Perkins/CD-to-3SAT-clauses/plan.md

 [ ] Experiment with different graph representations (variable-variable conflicts) [ ] Test on larger instances (100+ variables)
 [ ] Optimize the community-guided assignment strategy

+### Ideas by Dave to balance community structure
+[ ] Try flipping a coin when there's one conflict
+[ ] Try running label propagation (with conflicts set to 1) for fewer iterations